wyvernSemi/vproc/verilator/README.md

 ## Commands

-The code above makes a simple call to a function `VerilatorSimCtrl()` that starts the Verilator Simulation Control features and prints some information about the configuration and then a prompt.
+The code above makes a simple call to a function `VerilatorSimCtrl()`, with the _VProc_ node number, that starts the Verilator Simulation Control features and prints some information about the configuration and then a prompt.
 The user can then enter commands to run the simulation for a given time, relative to current time, or to a given absolute time in the future.
 The list below shows the form of the commands available